TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 IDLE first checks for ``IDLESTARTUP``; if ``IDLESTARTUP`` is present the file referenced is run.
 If ``IDLESTARTUP`` is not present, IDLE checks for ``PYTHONSTARTUP``.
-Files referenced by these environment variables are convenient places to store functions that are used frequently from the IDLE shell, or for executing import statements to import common modules.
+Files referenced by these environment variables are convenient places to store functions that are used frequently kutoka the IDLE shell, or for executing agiza statements to agiza common modules.

 In addition, ``Tk`` also loads a startup file if it is present.
 Note that the Tk file is loaded unconditionally.
 This additional file is ``.Idle.py`` and is looked for in the user's home directory.
-Statements in this file will be executed in the Tk namespace, so this file is not useful for importing functions to be used from IDLE's Python shell.
+Statements in this file will be executed in the Tk namespace, so this file is not useful for importing functions to be used kutoka IDLE's Python shell.

 Command line usage
 ^^^^^^^^^^^^^^^^^^